hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/02_Rdata_visualization.md

  ![ggscatter1](../img/ggscatter-1.png)

 Now that we have the required aesthetics, let's add some extras like color to the plot.
-We can `color` the points on the plot based on genotype, by specifying the column header.
+We can **`color` the points on the plot based on genotype**, by specifying the column header.
 You will notice that there are a default set of colors that will be used so we do not have to specify.
-Also, the legend has been conveniently plotted for us!
+Also, the **legend has been conveniently plotted for us!**

 ```{r, fig.align='center'}